 In its reasoning, it stated that the main application and the first and second auxiliary applications were already inadmissible due to a lack of sufficient certainty.
-The reference to Section 287 ZPO contained in the main and first alternative application was not sufficient.
+The reference to § 287 ZPO contained in the main and first alternative application was not sufficient.
 The second auxiliary request was not enforceable as the Spanish name and the legal personality of the "Waraq municipal association" were not recognizable.

-The application for payment of the plaintiff (made in the extreme alternative) was admissible but unfounded.
-The plaintiff has no claim against the defendant under Section 1004 (1) sentence 1 BGB in conjunction with the law of unjust enrichment.
-Management without mandate or enrichment law.
+The application for payment of burner to the plaintiff (made in the extreme alternative) was admissible but unfounded.
+The plaintiff has no claim against the defendant under § 1004

+(1) sentence 1 BGB in conjunction with the law of unjust enrichment.
 Whether an impairment of the plaintiff's property in the form of an acute flood risk actually existed could be left open.
 In any case, the defendant was not a disturber, as there was no equivalent causation of the impairment.
 The defendant's greenhouse gas emissions could be thought away without the alleged flood risk being averted.
 Moreover, the emission contributions of all emitters were indistinguishably mixed.
 With such an excess of causal contributions, individual damages and impairments could not be attributed individually to their polluters.
 The principles of the so-called forest damage judgment of the BGH were also applicable in the present case.
-In addition, there is a lack of adequacy, as the share of the individual emitter, even a major emitter such as the defendant, does not significantly increase the possible consequences of climate change.
+In addition, there is a lack of adequacy, as the share of the individual greenhouse gas emitters in global climate change is so small that the individual emitter, even a major emitter such as the defendant, does not significantly increase the possible consequences of climate change.